BUILD A JAPANESE STYLE TOOLBOX

 WITH MALCOLM HECHT

-In this class, students will use locally salvaged Port Orford Cedar to construct a Japanese inspired toolbox with a locking lid.
-Topics will include a basic introduction to Japanese hand tools, grain orientation and wood selection, layout with story sticks, rip and crosscut sawing, and mortising by hand.
-The toolbox will be joined using wedged-through tenon technology.
-Over the course of two hardworking days, students of all abilities will gain experience with hand-tool woodworking techniques and will leave the course with a new toolbox to tote their new skills and tools to their next project!
+In this class, students will use Port Orford cedar to construct a Japanese inspired toolbox with a locking lid.
+Topics include: grain orientation and wood selection, layout with story sticks, mortising by hand, rip and crosscut sawing, chamfering, and clench-nailing.
+The toolbox is joined using wedged-through tenons, and the central topic of the class is cutting and tuning the mortise and tenon joinery.
+Over the course of three hardworking days, students of all abilities will gain experience with hand-tool woodworking techniques and will leave the course with a new toolbox to tote their new skills and tools to their next project!
 This class has a small class size, so expect plenty of one-on-one attention while honing your skills.

 The exterior dimensions of the toolbox are: 25” x 12 ½” x 6 ¼”.

 Class Details